King Tides Project at Rose Creek Salt Marsh and Estuary

 December 4, 2021 - 7:30 AM to 9:00 AM

 Join the Friends of Rose Creek and our partners at ReWild Mission Bay as we document the King Tides in the Rose Creek Salt Marsh and Estuary adjacent to Mission Bay High and Barnard Elementary Schools.
-We are pleased to welcome special guests State of California Assemblymember Chris Ward (78th District); Mayor Todd Gloria’s Senior Policy Advisor, Randy Wilde; Council President Jennifer Campbell’s Environmental Policy Advisor, Jordan Beane; co-founder and original president of San Diego County Democrats for Environmental Action and current candidate for San Diego City Council (D6), Tommy Hough; and San Diego Audubon’s Director of Conservation, Andrew Meyer.
+We are pleased to welcome special guests: State of California Assemblymember Chris Ward (78th District); Mayor Todd Gloria’s Senior Policy Advisor, Randy Wilde; Council President Jennifer Campbell’s Environmental Policy Advisor, Jordan Beane; co-founder and original president of San Diego County Democrats for Environmental Action plus current candidate for San Diego City Council (D6), Tommy Hough; and San Diego Audubon’s Director of Conservation, Andrew Meyer.

 Bring your app enabled device and we’ll help you get set up to be a community scientist helping to project what sea level rise in our community will look like.
 Today’s tide is projected to be a 7’7″ tide which is very high.
 Or download the Survey123 App (in English or Spanish) ahead of time.

 The new moon takes place at 11:43 p.m. on Friday, December 3rd, so the full force of gravitational pull is in play.